samp805/cern_hgtd_Si_vs_SiW/README.md

 # cern_hgtd_Si_vs_SiW
-Code used to analyze the results of electron-electron collisions in the High Granularity Timing Detector.
+Code used to analyze electrons as a result of high-energy proton-proton collisions in the High Granularity Timing Detector.
 Explores the advantages/disadvantages of having the detector be just Si or SiW.

 # My local code uses:
 Python 2.7